htutarkar67/ICT111-WatchMate-MVP/README.md

 The experiment will be considered successful if:

-- Most users complete the assigned tasks successfully.
+-Most users successfully completed the assigned tasks.
 - Users can interact with the chatbot without confusion.
 - Users can receive and view personalized movie recommendations.
 - Users rate the prototype as useful, easy to use, and helpful for finding movies.